xmtrinidad/DigitalOcean-Walkthrough/hostname.md

  *For a more comprehensive guide of what this section covers, see the official DigitalOcean documentation: [How to Point to DigitalOcean Nameservers From Common Domain Registrars](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars#registrar-namecheap)*

- You can view your newly purchased Domain Name and manage it from the **Dashboard** on namecheap.
+ You can view your newly purchased Domain Name and manage it from the **Dashboard** on Namecheap.
 At your Dashboard page you should see your domain name listed:

   ![dashboard](img/namecheap_dashboard.png)